Make Space

 Curator Bank supports artists living in the South West through mentoring.
 It offers artists opportunities for one-to-one meetings to talk through work and ideas with curators based in organisations, aiming to support individual artist development while also strengthening networks between artists and curators across the South West.

-Curator Bank is initiated by VASW and The Burton at Bideford, building on an idea by Gilly Fox, with in-kind support from partner organisations Arnolfini, Arts Centre Penryn, Bristol Museum and Art Gallery, b-side, Exeter Phoenix, Ginkgo Projects, Harbour House, The Holburne Museum, John Hansard Gallery, Newlyn Art Gallery & The Exchange, Plymouth Culture, Royal Albert Memorial Museum and Art Gallery, Royal West of England Academy (RWA), Studio KIND, Super Culture, Tate St Ives, The Burton at Bideford, The Holburne, Thelma Hulbert Gallery, The Sherbourne and Watershed.
+2025 partners: Arnolfini, Art Centre Penryn, Bristol Museum and Art Gallery, b-side, The Burton at Bideford, Exeter Phoenix, Ginkgo Projects, Harbour House, The Holburne Museum, John Hansard Gallery, Newlyn Art Gallery & The Exchange, Plymouth Culture, Royal Albert Memorial Museum and Art Gallery, Royal West of England Academy (RWA), Studio KIND, Super Culture, Tate St Ives, Thelma Hulbert Gallery, The Sherborne, Tate St Ives, University of Exeter, and Watershed.

 How Can I Stay?
 I don't want to not want to stay